-fractions of units to the next higher or lower donation of full units.
-This becomes clear when investigating how the probability mass of donors who give fractions of units under a money donation scheme with cost-per-unit information (i.e., Info - Large or Info - Small) reallocates when the unit frame is introduced (i.e., Info & Frame - Large or Info & Frame - Small).
-For example, in the treatment Info - Large, 8.7% of participants donate more than \$60 (more than two full units).
-In the most optimistic scenario, this complete probability mass, but no more, should move to \$90 (three full units) when the unit frame is introduced.
+(three full units) when the unit frame is introduced.
 However, looking at the actual distribution in treatment Info & Frame - Large (panel E of Figure 3), we find that the share of donors giving exactly three units is significantly higher than that and amounts to 21.2% (p < 0.001, χ^2 -test).
 To further illustrate the point, we recalculate the average donation in the treatments Info - Large and Info - Small for the scenario that all donors giving fractions of units switch to the next higher number of full units available.
 The recalculated average donations for the large and small unit size amount to \$32.53 and \$22.43, respectively.
 Even in this most optimistic scenario, the average donations are significantly lower than what we actually observe in the treatments Info & Frame - Large (average donation of \$42.01, p < 0.001, two-sided t-test) and Info & Frame - Small (average donation of \$25.54, p < 0.01, two-sided t-test).

-While increased impact salience and the interaction with the cognitive biases (accessibility and left-digit bias) are sufficient to explain the observed behavioral responses to the unit frame, we cannot exclude that a change in the perceived expected donation amount - the third mechanism discussed for the unit frame in Section 3 - also plays a role.
+While increased impact salience and the interaction with the cognitive biases (accessibility and left-digit bias) are sufficient to explain the observed behavioral responses to the unit frame, we cannot exclude that a change in the perceived expected donation amount - another mechanism discussed in Section 3 - also plays a role.
 Using a unit frame might create the perception that the charity expects the donor to give one full unit (i.e., \$1 and \$30 in the case of the small and large unit size, respectively).
 However, the data provides only limited support for this mechanism.
 While it might contribute to the larger share of donations at \$30 when moving from Info - Large to Info & Frame - Large (20.1% vs. 31.4%, p < 0.001, χ^2 -test), we do not observe the predicted increase in giving \$1 when moving from Info - Small to Info & Frame - Small (11.1% vs. 9.4%, p = 0.18, χ^2 -test).

 Donation grid.
-Given that donating fractions of units is already virtually absent in the treatments with unit frame, the additional discritization of the choice set to full units has little scope to create a substantial impact.
+Given that donating fractions of units is already virtually absent in the treatments with unit frame, the additional discretization of the choice set to full units has little scope for creating a substantial impact.
 In line with this, we do not observe a significant effect on average donations, the extensive margin, or the intensive margin irrespective of the unit size.
 This does not imply that restricting the choice set is irrelevant.
 At least for the large unit size, it might substantially alter the outcome if a unit frame has not been introduced, yet.
 An empirical test of whether this is the case would, however, require a different experimental design.